inkVerb/VIP/501/Lesson-09.md

 ### Unpublished Changes: Simple Diff via SQL

-*This is a good and simple example of a product roadmap "new feature" task*

 We need a proper way to decide if there are changes to a draft in the `pieces` that have not been published to the `publications` table

 Interestingly, SQL has very simple ways to find differences, so we don't need complicated PHP `if` statements for this